openshift-kni/baremetal-deploy/README.md

 ### Modifying the `ansible-ipi-install/inventory/hosts` file

 The bare minimum variables to get a successful install are listed in `ansible-ipi-install/group_vars/all.yml`.
 Typically, correctly filing `ansible-ipi-install/group_vars/all.yml` should suffice for the shared labs use case, but in cases where some advanced configuration is needed and to fully utilize the options supported by the installer and the [`upstream playbooks`]([https://github.com/openshift-kni/baremetal-deploy](https://github.com/openshift-kni/baremetal-deploy)), the `inventory/hosts` can be edited by the user.
 For example, the `SDN` for OpenShift can be set ising the `network_type` variable in the inventory.
 Some of the variables are explicitly left empty and **require** user input for the playbook to run.
 The sample is provided at `ansible-ipi-install/inventory/hosts.sample` and needs to be copied to `ansible-ipi-install/inventory/hosts` before running the playbook (edit it if needed).

-Below is a sample of the `ansible-ipi-install/inventory/hosts` file
+Below is a sample of the `ansible-ipi-install/inventory/hosts` file:

 ```ini

 [all:vars]

 ###############################################################################